Hearing the Voice of God

 - •• Are the desires of my heart from God?
 To answer this, ask yourself: Am I “delighting myself in the Lord?”

-- • Because God’s Word says that if I delight myself in Him, He will give me my heart’s desires.
+- • Because the word of God, the Bible, says that if I delight myself in Him, He will give me my heart’s desires.

 • One of my heart’s desires is to hear the voice of God clearly.